National Military Memorial: Design

 Adjacent to the Veeragallu is the 65 meter (213 feet) flagpole which hosts the countries largest national flag at 48 x 78 feet.

 Overground, the memorial displays various armoured vehicles, aircraft, missile systems and scale models within exhibit buildings.

-Controversies
+Reception

 Though the foundation for the memorial park was laid in February 2009, the project had been plagued by numerous delays and obstacles.
 After missing around six deadlines for inauguration, the park was opened in 2013.
 However, the memorial is still under construction in parts.
 In the initial days, the work was stalled for several months because environmentalists objected to the felling of trees and launched a massive protest.
 Eventually, construction activity resumed after the Supreme Court gave its nod.

 Many parts of the park are in a state of disrepair.
 Most of the installed equipment is dysfunctional, rusty or broken.
 The underground hall is kept locked and the displays don’t have any description boards.